pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

 "You're going down, Goldiblocks!!!"

 goldie.escape_attempt(home)
-Goldiblocks looks around for the nearest escape.
+=>Goldiblocks looks around for the nearest escape.
 She finds a window and makes a break for it!
 ```